| DALLAS (NCBWA) – Mike Patrick, whose solid play-by-play

 Fla., and Washington, D.C., areas, along with numerous assignments

+in televised sports for ESPN and Jefferson-Pilot Sports.
 A veteran of four decades in the broadcast business, he has handled

 assignments for baseball, college football, men’s and women’s basketball,